tmanabc123/ADS122C05/README.md

 # ADS122C05
 Micropython Library For the Texas Instruments ADS122C04 24bit ADC.\
-(most main functions complete)
+(most main functions complete)\
-Tested on the ESP32 but should work for esp8266 and other versions of mucropytion/ circuit python with slight modifications.
+Tested and working on the ESP32 but should work for esp8266 and other versions of mucropytion/ circuit python with slight modifications.

 ## Initial Setup ##